jacobsr1146/NHL_PCA/README.md

 # NHL_PCA
-Run a PCA (Principle Component Analysis) algorithm on a set of advanced NHL statistics.
+Run a PCA (Principal Component Analysis) algorithm on a set of advanced NHL statistics.

 The following shows the top 10 advanced statistics that contribute towards PC1 and their loading scores.